PrineetKaur/PrineetKaur/README.md

 - 🌱 Passionate about Designing and Implementing Data Product Solutions for Real Customer Problems..
 - 👔 I hold a Master's in Management (Marketing & Strategy) and currently pursuing MSc in Big Data Analytics
 - ⚡ Fun fact - I am a Foodie, and my Perfect day starts with Tasty Food and ends with Tasty Food :)
-- 👯 I’m looking to collaborate on Product Analytics & Data Technology Projects..
+- 👯 Looking to collaborate on Product Innovation and Data Technology Projects..
 - 💬 You can ask me about - Product Innovation, User Advocacy, Customer Intelligence, Marketing Analytics..

 ### Languages & Tools: